 We Don’t Need this Law in Montana

 Montana is one of the states with the least numbers of immigrants in the whole country.
 Montanans must consider if enforcing federal immigration laws are worth the delays in service and extra cost to the state.

 During the 2009 and 2011 legislative sessions, the proponents of anti-immigrant legislation estimated that there are no more than 4,000 undocumented immigrants in Montana.
 One can safely assume that far fewer are actually accessing state services.
 It would cost the State of Montana far more to implement this law than we are “losing” by providing services to undocumented immigrants.

 Fiscal Impact of LR-121

 It should be noted that state agencies were asked to complete some fiscal statements, which were woefully inadequate and not well-reasoned.
 The true impact of LR-121 will reach far beyond the limited analysis in these agency reports.
-You can find a copy of those agency fiscal reports here.

 Who is Currently Working to Oppose the Referendum?